Probing Majorana Bound States via Thermoelectric Transport: Introduction

-The rest of the paper is organized as follows: Section II discusses thermoelectric transport in mesoscopic systems with two terminals.
+The rest of the paper is organized as follows: the next section discusses thermoelectric transport in mesoscopic systems with two terminals.
 We use the Onsager matrix that relates heat and charge current to the thermodynamic forces (voltage and temperature bias) and derive the expressions for different thermoelectric coefficients.
-In section III, we elaborate on the proposed model used as a probe for MBS and derive the scattering amplitudes and the transmission probability that will be used to calculate the thermoelectric coefficients.
-In section IV, we show the variation of thermoelectric coefficients such as Seebeck, Peltier, and the thermal conductance versus the Aharonov-Bohm flux and Fermi energy, both in the absence and presence of MBS.
-When MBS are present and uncoupled, we observe that the Seebeck and Peltier coefficients, along with the thermal conductance, are symmetric to Aharonov-Bohm flux.
-When MBS are coupled, the thermoelectric coefficients are asymmetric to Aharonov-Bohm flux.
-Concerning Fermi energy, we see that in the absence of Aharonov-Bohm flux, the Seebeck and Peltier coefficients are anti-symmetric functions, and the thermal conductance behaves as a symmetric function of Fermi energy regardless of the coupling of MBS.
-When an Aharonov-Bohm flux is introduced, the thermoelectric coefficients are asymmetric to Fermi energy only when MBS are present in the system and are coupled.
+Next, we elaborate on the proposed model used as a probe for MBS and derive the scattering amplitudes and the transmission probability that will be used to calculate the thermoelectric coefficients.
+Then we show the variation of thermoelectric coefficients such as Seebeck, Peltier, and the thermal conductance versus the Aharonov-Bohm flux and Fermi energy, both in the absence and presence of MBS.
+When an Aharonov-Bohm flux is introduced, the thermoelectric coefficients are asymmetric to Fermi energy only when MBS are present and coupled.
 In the absence of MBS, the Seebeck and Peltier coefficients vanish, while the thermal conductance remains constant.
-In section V, we study our setup's violation of the Wiedemann-Franz law.
-We show that WF law is only violated in our system when MBS are present, regardless of the coupling.
+We also plot the thermoelectric coefficients versus the coupling energy of the MBS.
+We see that in the absence of magnetic flux, the thermoelectric coefficients are symmetric with respect to the coupling between the MBS, however, in the presence of a magnetic flux, the thermoelectric coefficients become asymmetric.
+Next, we study violation of the Wiedemann-Franz law.
+We show that WF law is only violated when MBS are present, regardless of the coupling.
 When MBS are absent, there is no violation of WF law.
-We see that the breach occurs when Fermi energy equals the energy of coupling between MBS.
 Further, we see that the WF ratio (i.e., the ratio of electrical conductance to thermal conductance) behaves similarly to other thermoelectric coefficients in terms of symmetry versus Aharonov-Bohm flux, as well as Fermi energy and thus, can also be used to probe the existence and nature of MBS.
 We summarize the outcomes of our study for investigating MBS in Table 1.
-We end with a conclusion in section VI, summarizing our results.
+We end with a conclusion, summarizing our results.